davidthurman/plex-request/readme.md

 ###Installation steps:

 - Clone the repo.
+- Run 'composer install' to add the needed dependencies.
 - Rename .env.example to .env and enter the values for the database.
 If you're using the provided Vagrant box, the database is named scotchbox, and user/pass are both root.
 - 'php artisan key:generate' to create your application's key and insert it automatically into your .env file.
 - cd into the project dir on your local machine, run 'vagrant up', and let the box provision.